 Small businesses also have a smaller payroll.
 Since your payroll is what helps determine your premiums, that means that fewer insurance companies serve small businesses.
 And that’s where WorkCompOne comes in.

 Serving small businesses is our specialty.
 With us, you can get a quote and find an insurer in minutes, and we’ve made it simple for first-time buyers to receive a quote and purchase a policy.
 So don’t wait.

 - A fast, easy quoting experience — available online, 24/7.

 - No bundling required.
 Policies tailored to small businesses that want workers' comp, and only workers' comp.

-- Coverage from leading insurance carriers like The Hartford, Liberty Mutual Insurance, Travelers and more.
+- Coverage from leading insurance carriers like The Hartford, Coterie, EMPLOYERS and more.

 And we've made it easier than ever to get the coverage you have to have, for the best price available.